-- The first, structural short-time working (Konjunkturelle Kurzarbeit, KUG), is applicable in case of a temporary and unavoidable shortfall of orders due to economic downturns/crises or due to unavoidable disasters.
-This form was extensively used during the brief economic crisis and is still promoted for mitigating impacts of the European crisis on export-oriented industries.
+- The first, structural short-time working ('Konjunkturelle Kurzarbeit', KUG), is applicable in case of a temporary and unavoidable shortfall of orders due to economic downturns/crises or due to unavoidable disasters.
+This form was extensively used during the brief economic crisis in 2009 and is still promoted for mitigating impacts of the European crisis on export-oriented industries.
 At the peak of the crisis, 5.2% of all workers worked short-time compared to only 0.2% in 2015.

-In all of these cases, if an employer wants to introduce short-time working, she/he must first consult the works council and then apply to the Federal Employment Agency (Bundesagentur für Arbeit) for approval.
+In all of these cases, if an employer wants to introduce short-time working, they must first consult the works council and then apply to the Federal Employment Agency ('Bundesagentur für Arbeit') for approval.

 The company has to have exhausted other options that might help to avoid using short-time working, such as granting leave days, use of holiday entitlements of previous years or of 10% of the working time account of the running year.

 Short-time working may be set in place if one third of the workforce is affected by a wage drop of over 10% due to a temporary decrease in workload.
 The workforce in this case is defined as including standard and non-standard workers (excluding temporary agency workers and home workers).
 In the calendar month for which short-time working support is applied, at least one third of a company's employees (or one of several specific units) must be concerned.